lichtenw/Github-PagingLibrary-RxJava-Sample/README.md

 ## Github client Android Java sample showing instant search and pagination.

-Utilizes Android JetPack Architecture Compnents: Paging Library, ViewModel, LiveData.
+Utilizes Android JetPack Architecture Components: Paging Library, ViewModel, LiveData.
 And also utilizes Retrofit2 and RxJava.
+This is a network only sample, there's no persistent storage.

 ## RepoViewModel